marcopaglio/kip-sequential/README.md

 # kip-sequential

-kip-sequential is the sequential version of Kernel Image Processing, which is a convolution-based filtering applied to 2D images using a variable size kernel.<br>
+This is the *sequential* version of **Kernel Image Processing**, which is a convolution-based filtering applied to 2D images using a variable size kernel.
 Parallelized versions of kip-sequential can be found at:

 - [kip-parallel-openMP](https://github.com/marcopaglio/kip-parallel-openMP "Repository of kip-parallel-openMP")
 - [kip-parallel-CUDA](TODO "Repository of kip-parallel-CUDA")

 ## Introduction

 Kernel Image Processing is used to enhance, filter, and analyze images.
-It involves applying a small squared matrix, known as a **kernel**, to a 2D image to perform transformations, such as blurring, sharpening, embossing, edge detection, and more.
+It involves applying a small squared matrix of odd order, known as a **kernel**, to a 2D image to perform transformations, such as blurring, sharpening, embossing, edge detection, and more.
 This is accomplished by doing a **convolution** between the kernel and an image, that is:

 1. The kernel moves across the image pixel by pixel.
 2. At each position, it multiplies its values with the corresponding pixel values in the image.
 3. The results are summed up and replace the central pixel.
-4. This process repeats for all pixels, generating a transformed image.
+4. This process is repeated for all pixels, generating a transformed image.

 <p align="center">
   <img src="/../assets/2D_Convolution_Animation.gif" alt="Screenshot of the simple BookingApp GUI." title="BookingApp GUI" width="30%"/>